 “This is…nice,” Maebhe said, lowering her hood.
 And it was, once you got past the smell.
 Certainly more lavish than anywhere Dinara had ever lived.

-If possible, the smuggler regarded Maebhe with even more interest.
+The smuggler regarded Maebhe with even more interest now that her hood was down.
 “You’re orinian?”

 “Yes,” Maebhe said.
 “And you’re marionite?”

 “Mostly.
 Name’s Ivey,” the smuggler said.
-He grinned, revealing a double set of sharp-tipped teeth.
+He grinned, revealing a double set of sharp-tipped canines.
 Now that Maebhe mentioned it, Dinara noticed the strange feather-dusted texture of his skin.

 “This is Maebhe and Dinara,” Roman said.